sohaibdaoudi/loginpage/README.md

 You can view the live demo of the page here:
 [Click here to visit the live page](https://sohaibdaoudi.github.io/loginpage/)

-## Features
-- Basic login form with fields for username and password.
-- Responsive design that adjusts to different screen sizes.
-- Easy integration with backend services (for demonstration purposes, it's static).

 ## Installation Instructions

 ### Prerequisites